laice/basicbitch/README.md

 # basicbitch
-a 175 filesystem based node blog
+a lightweight filesystem based node blog

 I got tired of dealing with bloated overhead apis when trying to spin up simple projects, so this is a pure node and filesystem based blog.